eduvpn/documentation/WIREGUARD.md

 ### Mitigation on Linux Client

-You can create a file _on_ the VPN client, e.g.
+If a server solution is currently not possible, one can also create a file _on_ the VPN client, e.g. `/etc/sysctl.d/70-vpn-mtu.conf`, should work on at least Debian / Ubuntu and Fedora / EL:
-`/etc/sysctl.d/70-vpn-mtu.conf`:

 ```
 net.ipv4.tcp_mtu_probing = 1